 The first few screens sets the tone of your survey.
 If those are easy to fill out, the rest of the survey probably is as well.
 If the first few questions are difficult to read and cumbersome, the remainder of the survey probably is that way as well.

 Example Case Study: Mobile Optimized vs. Not Mobile Optimized

-Using a split cell test, we compared a non-mobile optimized survey with an improved mobile optimized version.
+Using a split cell test, we compared a non-mobile optimized survey with an improved mobile-optimized version.
 Enlarged font and touch select areas, made the mobile optimized design much easier for survey respondents to complete.
-Survey completion rates from smartphone users were 50% better for the mobile optimized version.
+Survey completion rates from smartphone users were 50% better for the mobile-optimized version.

-The increased participation in the mobile friendly design occurred in the early stages of the survey.
+The increased participation in the mobile-friendly design occurred in the early stages of the survey.
 Figure 3 shows the page by page dropout rate for the optimized and non-optimized versions of the survey.
 What do you notice?
 Survey dropout mostly improved for the first couple of pages.
 Improving retention here was the critical component of success for improving overall survey participation.
 By engaging respondents early, a domino effect takes place as more of them continue on and carry over into each subsequent page of the survey.

 Whether you are designing for the PC, tablet or smartphone users, making that good first impression and engaging the respondent early on with your survey is crucial to improving participation.
-This is where the respondent is most vulnerable to dropout.
-When they click on your survey the first page tells them whether the remaining questions is going to provide them a pleasant or poor experience.
+This is where the respondent is most vulnerable to drop out.
+When they click on your survey the first page tells them whether the remaining questions is going to provide them with a pleasant or poor experience.
 It is at this critical first few pages where the decision is made to complete or abandon your survey.